kennethbhunt/kennethhunt.github.io/About.md

 layout: page
 title: About
 permalink: /about/
----

-Kenneth is a Data Scientist, and a passionate business minded individual, with a strong entrepreneurial spirit.
+---Kenneth is a Data Scientist, and a passionate business minded individual, with a strong entrepreneurial spirit.
 Kenneth has worked hard to develop strong analytical and problem-solving skills to solve various business problems.
 He has experience with advanced machine learning algorithms in both the R programming language, as well as Python.
 Kenneth’s goal is to help companies become more efficient and profitable, and to help companies make better business decisions.

 Areas of Focus: